ModelDBRepository/136803/readme.txt

 The .mod files.
 In addition the default hh mechanism is used.

 Usage instructions:
-This version of the model was parallelized by Michael Hines and configured to run Check the NEURON version (the message that neuron outputs when you start nrniv).
-My version for example says NEURON -- VERSION 7.2 (499:91db257165c4) 2011-01-25 and it is the number before the colon (499 as above or greater is sufficient).
+This version of the model was parallelized by Michael Hines.
+Please check your NEURON version (the message that neuron outputs when started).
+For example, running nrniv might display NEURON -- VERSION 7.2 (499:91db257165c4) 2011-01-25.
+The number before the colon needs to be greater than or equal to 499 as above.

 After unzipping the attached file (on the parallel cluster master) and cd'ing to the created folder compile the mod files with the command